ramsey/uuid/README.md

 } catch (UnsatisfiedDependencyException $e) {

     // Some dependency was not met.
 Either the method cannot be called on a
-    // 32-bit system, or it can, but it relies on Moontoast\Math to be present. echo 'Caught exception: ' . $e->getMessage() . "\n";
+    // 32-bit system, or it can, but it relies on Brick\Math to be present. echo 'Caught exception: ' . $e->getMessage() . "\n";

 }